-- Receive copy of final internal audit reports executive brief only unless there are financial implications or limited/no assurance, then the whole report. - Receive copy of final internal audit report relating to any investigation of fraud or corruption within the Council or any work commissioned by the Chief Executive, as Head of Paid Service. - Receive notification from Audit Managerthe Head of Internal Audit if responses to internal audit reports are not forthcoming. - Receive notification if an unacceptable response is received from management to internal audit reports. - Receive notification if management have not signed off the action plan to any audit report. - Receive notification if management have failed to implement any high priority recommendations at the first follow up review. - Receive progress reports, which highlight variations from the agreed aAnnual pPlan and the reasons why these were necessary.
-It should also comment on the general level of work undertaken during the quarter together with summarised details of work of major reviews and investigations carried out. - Attend regular meetings with the Audit Manager Head of Internal Audit. - · Receive the annual audit report.
+- Receive copy of final internal audit reports executive brief only unless there are financial implications or limited/no assurance, then the whole report. - Receive copy of final internal audit report relating to any investigation of fraud or corruption within the Council or any work commissioned by the Chief Executive, as Head of Paid Service. - Receive notification from the Audit Manager if responses to internal audit reports are not forthcoming. - Receive notification if an unacceptable response is received from management to internal audit reports. - Receive notification if management have not signed off the action plan to any audit report. - Receive notification if management have failed to implement any high priority recommendations at follow up. - Receive progress reports, which highlight variations from the agreed annual plan and the reasons why these were necessary.
+It should also comment on the general level of work undertaken during the quarter together with summarised details of work of major reviews and investigations carried out. - Attend regular meetings with the Audit Manager. - Receive the annual audit report.